BPMN Assistant: An LLM-Based Approach to Business Process Modeling: Evaluation

 \subsection{Graph Edit Distance (GED) and Relative Graph Edit Distance (RGED)}

-GED quantifies the cost of transforming one BPMN diagram into another by counting the minimum number of graph edit operations (e.g., node insertion, deletion, or substitution) required.
-It is a fundamental metric for evaluating the accuracy of diagram generation and modifications.
+GED quantifies the cost of transforming one BPMN diagram into another by counting the minimum number of graph edit operations (node insertion, deletion, or substitution) required.
+To address the semantic variability inherent in natural language generation (e.g., an LLM generating "Process Order" versus "Handle Order"), we implemented a custom two-stage evaluation pipeline\footnote{Implementation available at: \url{https://github.com/jtlicardo/bpmn-ged}}.

+First, we perform semantic label normalization.
+Raw BPMN XML files are parsed into a graph structure, and a lightweight LLM (GPT-5 mini) is employed to map semantically equivalent labels to identical abstract tokens (e.g., mapping both "Submit Order" and "Send Order" to token "A").
+This ensures that the metric evaluates logical flow accuracy rather than penalizing surface-level lexical differences.

+Second, we compute the GED using the NetworkX library with a specific cost configuration designed to distinguish between minor syntactic errors and major structural hallucinations.
+The cost functions are defined as follows: